What Can You Do With A Chemistry Degree

 - Federal Executive Branch - $120,510

-Is a chemistry degree worth it in 2021?
+Is a chemistry degree worth it?

 To begin with, salary isn’t the only consideration.
 Chemistry also creates a significant level of job security.
 Kowarski interviewed Kelsey Achenbach, head of marketing for a global pharmaceutical business unit, who said, “Because chemistry programs are rigorous and degrees in the field are difficult to earn, there are typically fewer job seekers with a chemistry degree.
 It gives you a leg up in times when the job market is tough."

 Chemistry also provides ample opportunities to learn and pass on important life skills, make a difference in people’s lives, and have a positive impact on the world.

 Anne Marie Helmenstine wrote on ThoughtCo about 10 reasons why you should study and work in chemistry:

 - “Chemistry helps you to understand the world around you.